Jesus Offers Living Water and… Marriage?

 But there’s a twist.
 Jesus says that he came to offer her “living water” instead of well water.
 Jesus’ offer of living water is an allusion to the Eden paradigm, where water flowed from the middle of the garden to sustain the whole earth (Genesis 2:10-14).
 So Jesus is offering life in connection with himself.
 But as we’ve seen, the story has begun in the typical pattern of a marriage story.
 What is the significance of that?
 And does it continue to follow the pattern?

 By this point, readers may be wondering what kind of marriage story this will be.
 It certainly can’t be a typical one because the dialogue that follows highlights the relational distance between these two parties.
 When Jesus asks the woman for a drink, she herself says that, “Jews do not associate with Samaritans.”
 The mention of five husbands also subverts the possibility of what we typically expect from this well-meeting pattern.
-What she says next to Jesus, that Jews and Samaritans disagree about where to worship, seems out of place until we realize that its purpose too may be to highlight the relational distance between her people and Jesus.
+What she says next to Jesus, that Jews and Samaritans disagree about where to worship, seems out of place until we realize that its purpose also may be to highlight the relational distance between her people and Jesus.
 In other words, these verses seem to indicate that there's no way this woman or her people are fit to be Jesus’ bride.

 But what happens next is surprising: Jesus describes an incredible future bond between Jews, Samaritans, and all true worshipers with the Father.